ViralTexts/gtr-clusters/clusters/18520811-sn84026897-BuildingOnTheSand.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-d to this office must be
+to this office must be
 POST PAID.
 POE TRY.
 BUILDING ON THE SAND.